awsdocs/amazon-rekognition-developer-guide/doc_source/streaming-video-troubleshooting.md

    If the required collection doesn't exist, create a new collection and add face information\.
 For more information, see [Searching faces in a collection](collections.md)\.

-1. In your call to [ CreateStreamProcessor ](API_CreateStreamProcessor.md), check that the value of the `CollectionId` input parameter is correct\.
+1. In your call to [CreateStreamProcessor](https://docs.aws.amazon.com/rekognition/latest/APIReference/API_CreateStreamProcessor.html), check that the value of the `CollectionId` input parameter is correct\.

 1. Start the stream processor with the following AWS CLI command\.